scorpiodiagrams/fdg/wiki/chapter004.md

 # Chapter 4: Basis Fields

 A vector field may be written as a linear combination of basis vector fields.
-If =n= is the dimension, then any set of =n= linearly independent vector fields may be used as a basis.
+If #Code(n) is the dimension, then any set of #Code(n) linearly independent vector fields may be used as a basis.
 The coordinate basis $\mathsf{X}$ is an example of a basis.#Footnote(1)

 We will see later that not every basis is a coordinate basis: in order to be a coordinate basis, there must be a coordinate system such that each basis element is the directional derivative operator in a corresponding coordinate direction.